-On Wednesday, August 26, Her Honour, the Honourable Salma Lakhani began her tenure as Her Majesty the Queen’s representative in Alberta.
+On Wednesday, August 26, 2020, Her Honour, the Honourable Salma Lakhani began her tenure as the Crown’s representative in Alberta.
 The formal installation took place at the Alberta Legislature.

 In her remarks during the ceremony, Lieutenant Governor Lakhani said, “Mine is the story of a person whose presence before you in this capacity today is made possible, even probable, by a single fact: that it happened in Canada.
 A place where the realization of unlikely stories occurs not by accident, but by design.
 While my story may sound unique, it is also the story of Alberta…a place where individual stories are woven into our collective tapestry…a province whose narrative is defined by the generations of stories of hope.”